OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-36.md

 They made six frames for the west end of the tabernacle,

 ## Exodus 36:28
-and two frames were made for the corners of the tabernacle at the far end.
+and two frames were constructed for the corners of the tabernacle at the far end.

 ## Exodus 36:29
 These frames were double from the bottom to the top and fitted into a single ring; both were made alike.